 The easiest solution: a basic corded drill costs under $40 at most hardware stores.
 It’s the single most useful tool you can own for home projects, and this build is a good reason to get one.

-If buying a drill isn’t an option right now, many hardware stores will pre-drill holes for you at the point of purchase for a small fee.
+If buying a drill isn’t an option, many hardware stores will pre-drill holes for you at the point of purchase for a small fee.
 Ask when you buy your lumber.

 Step-by-Step Instructions to Build a Raised Garden Bed with Basic Tools